langchain-ai/agent-evals/startup_data_enrichment/README.md

-# Public Company Data Enrichment
+# Startup Data Enrichment

-This directory contains evaluation script for evaluating an agent on how well it does at researching information about a public company.
+This directory contains evaluation script for evaluating an agent on how well it does at researching information about a startup.

 ## Dataset